-The history of the Accademia Gallery Florence
+A Brief History of the Accademia Gallery florence

 ( Galleria dell’accademia di firenze )

 Over the years works have been transferred to the Accademia including Michelangelo’s statues of the Prisoners and St.Matthew.
-Other noteworthy artworks at the Accademia Gallery include the plaster model of Giambologna’s Rape of the Sabine Woman and the Stradivarius instruments in the Museum of Musical Instruments.
+Other noteworthy artworks at the Accademia Gallery Florence include the plaster model of Giambologna’s Rape of the Sabine Woman and the Stradivarius instruments in the Museum of Musical Instruments.

 accademia gallery florence